Alas, Mag Challenge is “on the back burner for a while.” I miss it. I’ll just have to challenge myself, then, I guess. . .

 Quite abruptly, she tossed the crystal up, caught it in her hand and flung it toward the ceiling.
 He followed it with his eyes as it arched up into the darkness and saw, to his surprise, the upper darkness was perforated by myriads of twinkling pinpoints of light.

 “A worthy addition to my collection,” she said then.
 A single crystal pinged a high G into the silence.
-A moment later, a shimmer of crystalline pings swept down from the ceiling, Not stars, then, but hanging crystals, thousands of them, gently chiming in the breath of a breeze that sighed through the vast, empty darkness.
+A moment later, a shimmer of crystalline pings swept down from the ceiling, Not stars, then, but hanging crystals, more than a thousand of them, gently chiming in the breath of a breeze that sighed through the vast, empty darkness.
 The random beauty of the sound made him laugh with wonder and delight.

 Cho Oyo is the only place on dry land where nine leys come together.
-Their children have come here to be taught for millennia and Tsong Xap has taught thousands of them.
+Their children have come here to be taught for millennia and Tsong Xap has taught more than a thousand of them.

 The heavy wooden sanctuary door groaned on its hinges as the old monk pushed it open.
 Before the Goddess’ great stone presence, is a nonagon 27 feet across demarcated by iron bars set flush into the living rock of the floor and aligned so that each of its nine corners marks a ley.
 At its center is inset a nine pointed star of iron at the spot where they converge.
 This morning there was someone standing atop the star, looking up at the ceiling and laughing quietly.
 Tsong Xap recognized the torrent of dark mahogany curls even before he was close enough to see the face it mantled.